-3.09 Changing the surface of the ball
+2.15 Changing the surface of the ball

-Once competition begins, a bowling ball's surface cannot be altered (with the exception of rubbing alcohol, which can be used on any bowling ball at any time).
-A bowler can alter the surface of a ball with chemicals or sanding pads before match scoring begins and/or in between matches.
-A bowler may not alter the surface of the ball during or between games (within a match).
-Wiping a ball off with a dry towel or shammy pad, or wiping rubbing alcohol on a ball is allowed at any time.
-Violation of these rules may result in a ball being removed from competition.
+Once a ball has been put into competition its surface cannot be altered.
+A bowler can alter the surface of a ball (using steel wool, sandpaper, or rubbing alcohol) before a match begins or in between matches.
+A bowler may not alter the surface of the ball during or between games (within a regular season match).
+Wiping a ball off with a dry towel is allowed at any time.
+A pin-count that is achieved during competition by a ball that's surface was altered during a match may be counted as a 0 by the conference coordinator or a tournament director.
+Violation of these rules may also result in a ball being removed from competition.

-3.10 Timeouts
+2.16 Timeouts

-There are no timeouts in Girls Minnesota High School Bowling.
+There are no timeouts in Minnesota High School Bowling.
 A stoppage in play should only occur when a player is injured and cannot leave the approach by her own power, or when a coach believes that a mistake or foul has been committed.

-3.11 All matters not covered by these rules
+2.17 All matters not covered by these rules

-The state laws in Minnesota, the general rules of bowling, the use of common sense, the commissioners of Girls Minnesota High School Bowling, and the BPAM's Board of Directors shall govern all matters not covered by these rules.
+The state laws in Minnesota, the general rules of bowling, the use of common sense, the commissioners of Minnesota High School Bowling, and the BPAM's Board of Directors shall govern all matters not covered by these rules.

-3.12 COVID-19 safety guidelines and protocols
+2.18 COVID-19 Safety Guidelines and Protocols

-This section of the rules may be updated multiple times throughout the 2022 season.
+This section of the rules may be updated multiple times throughout the current season.
 When updates are made, emails will be sent out to coaches and conference coordinators.